Azure/ResourceModules/modules/network/dns-forwarding-ruleset/forwarding-rule/README.md

 | [`location`](#parameter-location) | string | Location for all resources. |
 | [`metadata`](#parameter-metadata) | object | Metadata attached to the forwarding rule. |

+### Parameter: `domainName`

+The domain name for the forwarding rule.

+- Required: Yes
+- Type: string

+### Parameter: `name`

+Name of the Forwarding Rule.

+- Required: Yes
+- Type: string

+### Parameter: `targetDnsServers`

+DNS servers to forward the DNS query to.

+- Required: Yes
+- Type: array

 ### Parameter: `dnsForwardingRulesetName`

 Name of the parent DNS Forwarding Ruleset.
 Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

-### Parameter: `domainName`

-The domain name for the forwarding rule.
 - Required: Yes
 - Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`